↑

 salad - How to Try New Vegetables When You Hate to Eat Veggies

 We all know vegetables are good for us.
-But what’s the best way to try new vegetables when you hate to eat veggies?
+But do you know the best way to try new vegetables when you hate to eat veggies?
+Use a cookbook!
+In this post, I test a new cookbook and share other ways to try new vegetables when you hate to eat veggies.

 That’s true, but I think it’s a challenge to eat something if you already think you don’t like it.
-Especially eating it 4-5 times a day.
+Especially eating 4-5 servings a day.

 And, what if you’re not the one who hates to eat the veggies?

-You can force yourself, but not everyone else.
-(At least it doesn’t work with my children).
+You can force yourself to take care of yourself and eat vegetables, but not everyone else.
+(At least it doesn’t work with my family).

 The Mission: To Try New Vegetables When You Hate to Eat Veggies

-By the way, this is my second article on this topic.
-If you are looking for a list of ideas, you may find the help you’re looking for in this post: How to Love Eating Vegetables as an Adult and Not Gag.
+By the way, this is my second article on eating vegetables.
+If you are looking for a great list of ideas, you may find the help you’re looking for HERE.

 The Answer – Find An Awesome Cookbook